department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-limit.md

 ## How is my VA home loan limit determined?

 If you’re eligible for this benefit, you’re entitled to borrow at least $36,000.00 (sometimes called a “maximum entitlement”).
-In most cases, lenders will loan up to 4x your entitlement amount without a downpayment, as long as you are income and credit qualified and the property’s value matches its asking price. <br>
+In most cases, lenders will loan up to 4x your entitlement amount without a downpayment, as long as you're income and credit qualified and the property’s value matches its asking price. <br>

 VA home loan limits depend on your military service and the county the home is in.
 VA home loan limits vary by county because location affects the value of a home.